 I placed a copy of each of the original sentences beneath the title Compound sentence.

-I gave him the floor.
+With a nod, I gave him the floor.

 Excitedly, loudly, he read: A snake hissed, and the lady screamed.
 By then, I was grinning ear to ear.
-I asked him to say the sentence again so we could all think about what he had used to join the sentences.
+I asked him to say his sentence again so we could all think about what he had used to join the sentences.
 He did, and his peers got excited with him.
 Some of them even looked at the coordinating conjunction chart.

 When the excitement subsided, I asked him to tell us exactly what he did in his head to come up with the compound sentence.
-What followed made me want to do the teacher chicken dance.
+What followed made me want to do the teacher dance.